When you become a freelancer, you'll learn more about yourself, other people and the business world than you ever thought possible.

 11. Don't reveal your day or hourly rate

-12. Recognise that the competition will play hard ball
+12. Recognise that the competition will play hardball

-It's a tough lesson to learn but it's a dog-eat-dog world.
+It's a tough lesson to learn, but it's a dog-eat-dog world.
 If you're freelancing, you'll quickly learn that it's difficult to know who to trust.
 Particularly when you meet rival firms.
-My advice is to always be friendly and professional, but keep your cards very close to your chest.
+My advice is always to be friendly and professional but keep your cards very close to your chest.
 Don't be naive because people really will use any information you give them to their advantage.

 13. Be careful who you trust

 I share this next top tip with sadness.
 It's one of the biggest lessons I've had to learn over the past four years.
-You should definitely be very careful about who you trust.
-Don't put people on pedestals and expect everyone to be as morally sound as you.
+You should be very careful about who you trust.
+Don't put people on pedestals and expect everyone to be as morally sound like you.
 People really can stab you in the back if you're not careful, so only trust on merit.

 14. Don't worry about the competition

 It's all too easy to fall into the trap of constantly seeing what other people are doing.
 Stop right now!
 The only time you should consider your competition is when you're putting together a marketing plan to make your own business better.
-The rest of the time you should just concentrate on yourself.
-If you're doing a great job for your clients, you really don't have to worry about anyone else.
+The rest of the time, you should concentrate on yourself.
+If you're doing a great job for your clients, you don't have to worry about anyone else.